 Nevertheless, I trusted Supergiant to deliver a great game with a strong art direction and wonderful music to boot.
 They didn’t disappoint.
 Pyre is a confronting game, though not due to controversial issues.
 It’s confronting as most – if not all – of the decisions you make come with great irreversible consequences that you are forced to face head-on.

 The main plot is nothing new at all.
 You join a group of exiled travellers in their quest to regain their freedom.
 The game gives you no room to explore the world you are in, which is a shame as it is quite beautiful.
 Along the way, you pick up new travellers who join your group.
-Some may share your goal to achieve freedom, some have other motives, and some may simply in it for the ride.
+Some may share your goal to achieve freedom, some have other motives, and some may simply be in it for the ride.

 The story is told primarily through text, like a visual novel.
 All exchanges between characters are shown through a dialog box at the bottom, and your interactions with them are based on multiple-choice.
 The story has many different endings, completely reliant on the choices that you make throughout the entire game.